3.11. Virtual terminal

 openssl rsa -pubout -in private_key_pkcs_8.pem -out public_key.pem

-Do not share your private key with anyone, you should be the only one who knows it.
-In contrast, your Public Key must be passed to Payneteasy for endpoint configuration.
-Please use different keys for production and for testing to avoid compromise.
+Please, do not share private key with anyone, it is confidential information for private use only.
+In contrast, public key must be passed to Payneteasy for endpoint configuration.
+Please use different keys for production and testing environments to avoid compromise.

 PKCS #8 RSA unencrypted private key in PEM format starts with —– BEGIN PRIVATE KEY —– text.
 This key must be imported to Browser Console or User Interface.
 See details below.